PacificBiosciences/ccs/README.md

     CCS below minimum RQ     : 0 (0.00%)      <- Predicted accuracy is below --min-rq (5)
     Unknown error            : 0 (0.00%)      <- Rare implementation errors

+If run in `--by-strand` mode, rows may contain half ZMWs, as we account each strand as half a ZMW.

 ### What is the definition of a heteroduplex?
 In general, whenever bases on one strand of the SMRTbell are not the reverse complement of the other strand, as small as a single base `A` with a